 Almost all WISPs enforce subscriber plans.
 The choice of a WISP Bandwidth control or traffic shaping solution has a direct impact on subscriber’s Quality of Experience (QoE).
 Poor plan enforcement leads to the typical ‘my-internet-is-slow’ calls.
 Generally, when a customer calls in with such a complaint, it is often the case that they are downloading the latest windows updates, using many Netflix streams or otherwise hitting the bandwidth limit of their plan or connection.
 This doesn’t have to be the case.
 This bad QoE is the result of using poor plan enforcement techniques.

-1. Access points (AP) enforcement – In such a case, a WISP will set plan speeds and rules at an access point level for each customer.
-AP-level shaping tools use simple queueing techniques.
+1. Access points (AP) enforcement – Most AP hardware allows the WISP to set per-subscriber bandwidth limits directly on the AP.
+AP bandwidth shaping tools use simple queueing techniques.
 With simple queues, if more data comes in than what the queue can handle, packets are either dropped or buffered.
 This can lead to bufferbloat problems or the typical ‘my-internet-is-slow’ complaints when users try to watch streaming video alongside other users playing online games or making a Skype call.
 In most cases, this leads to a very poor subscriber experience and complaints that require costly customer support or site visits.

 2. Routers – Some WISPs use scripts or rules set in their edge routers (like a Mikrotik) or Customer-premises equipment (CPE).
-These also use simple queuing techniques which let heavy applications to negatively impact the performance of interactive applications.
+Due to hardware limitations, these platforms also use simple queuing techniques which let heavy applications negatively impact the performance of interactive applications.
 Similar to AP-level enforcement, router-level traffic enforcement or shaping is incapable of subscriber-aware policies such as multi-site bandwidth limits.

 Bottomline – Router or CPE level shapers use simple queuing techniques allow heavy applications like streaming video to negatively impact the performance of interactive applications.

 3. Application-aware (DPI-based) Traffic Management Tools – Some network managers choose solutions that inspect individual applications.
 Further, such solutions use a complex set of rules to treat individual traffic flows differently and set individual priorities.
 In such a case, a WISP will set manual rules like caping Netflix traffic at x Mbps, VoIP at y Mbps and so on.
 DPI-based solutions require constant tweaking and upgrades to try to stay current with the rapid change in applications on the Internet.
-Also, setting arbitrary bandwidth limits and are inherently complex and time-consuming.
+Also, setting arbitrary bandwidth limits is inherently complex and time-consuming.
 For example, it’s impossible to know the appropriate rate to shape Netflix as it varies with the video encoding, content (eg action movie vs. cartoon) and even the type of the device that is playing the content.
+Worse, setting these values wrong can make the subscriber QoE worse than having no bandwidth control solution at all.
 Furthermore, with an increasing amount of encrypted traffic, DPI-based bandwidth control solutions have declining utility.